Shadetheartist/ghost/README.md

 ```
 Usage of ghost:
-  -max-flux int
+  -capacity int
-        The maximum capacity of the unprocessed request queue. (default 100)
+        The maximum capacity of the unprocessed request queue. (default 1000)
-  -max-pending int
+  -load
-        The maximum capacity of pending requests. (default 10000)
+        If the ghostdb file is available, load from it.
   -port int
         Set the port that the server will run on. (default 8112)
 ```